NationalSecurityAgency/skills-docs/docs/contribution/README.md

 cd skills-service
 git checkout -b ticket#111/tree_should_grow_apples
 ```
-5. Implement the feature and/or fix bug
+5. Implement the feature and/or fix the bug
    - Please see the [Development Environment](/contribution/devEnv.html) section
    - Continuously commit to your branch (``ticket#<ticket number>/name``)
       - We suggest that all commits start with the ticket number, for example: ``#111: Adding new feature...``